ABOUT TENNESSEE VALLEY WEATHER

 A 2004 graduate of Lawrence County High School, Ben attended University of Tennessee Southern before being accepted into the Mississippi State University Broadcast Meteorology Program.
 He has also been a part of meteorology programs from both Penn State University and Harvard University.

 He is married to Sarah, a counselor at Lawrence County High School.
 They reside in Lawrenceburg and have a cat named Bob.
-Ben also serves as pastor of Fall River and Pleasant Ridge United Methodist Churches.
+Ben also serves as pastor of Fall River and Pleasant Ridge United Methodist Churches and is a member of both the National Weather Association and American Meteorological Society.

 He was awarded Lawrence County, TN’s “Citizen of the Year” in 2020 for his role in constructing a dual polarimetric doppler radar in Lawrenceburg and his leadership position in the Lawrence County volunteer and faith communities.